Life doesn’t always go according to plan. And neither do your freight contracts.

 “I’m so done with bids,” one of our customers said the other day.
 “They suck the life out of my team.”
 This is what we’re hearing from many shippers.

-The bad news: Even though many shippers want to ditch the traditional RFP process, they can’t do it altogether.
-Not overnight.
+Even though many shippers want to ditch the traditional RFP process, they can’t do it altogether.
+And it won’t happen overnight.
 It’s challenging to walk away from legacy systems and processes, and to win over internal stakeholders who are comfortable with the way things have always been done.

 But as the saying goes, if you keep doing the same thing, you can’t expect a different outcome.
 And if 2020 has offered us anything, it’s permission to experiment and reassess.